South Florida Veterans Substance Abuse And Mental Health Resources

 • Chronic Pain Due To Injuries: Many veterans incur physical injuries during their service.
 Injuries causing chronic pain pose a challenging situation, both practically and psychologically, for veterans to confront.

 To deal with these stressful situations and experiences, many veterans begin looking for coping methods to reduce their stress.
-Although alcohol and other drug ule use is an effective way to temporarily lower stress.
-Over time, though, the stress returns.
+While alcohol and other drug use is an effective way to temporarily lower stress, the stress returns over time.

 Veteran Substance Abuse Statistics